spri-kr/spri-chart/README.md

 ![chart in post](img/10.JPG?raw=true)

 like this. `nsc` stand for `new spri chart`.
-I will change them near future or add an option to change shortcode to user string.
+It will be changed to another string or changed by option to user string in near future.

 ![chart in post](img/11.JPG?raw=true)